 In the last chapter before the reproduction of the manuscript material, Linsky discusses Ramsey's work and the reviews of the second edition.
 The most detailed discussion here is of Ramsey's view in "The Foundations of Mathematics".
 Linsky mentions Ramsey's famous separation of the two classes of paradoxes which occurs in the opening pages of Ramsey's work, but unlike others he correctly notes that Ramsey doesn't just adopt a simple theory of types, but rather changes the notion of a predicate function to include propositional functions derived from infinite disjunctions and conjunctions of atomic propositions.
-Ramsey retained the orders of propositional functions with respect to what he called the "subjective" presentation of the functions, and which Linsky distinguishes by calling them "predicates".
+Ramsey retained the orders of propositional functions, and which Linsky distinguishes by calling them "predicates".
 The arguments to which the functions apply concern simply the type and not the order.
 The very loosening of the type theory suggested by Hazen and Landini is thus present in Ramsey's new account of types.